google/fscrypt/README.md

 go get -d github.com/google/fscrypt/...
 ```
 and then you can run `make` in `$GOPATH/github.com/google/fscrypt` to build the
-executable in that directory.
+executable and PAM moudle in that directory.
 Running `sudo make install` installs the binary to
 `/usr/local/bin`.

 See the `Makefile` for instructions on how to customize the build.
 This includes